-The Research and Development (R&D) Tax Incentive is the government’s key mechanism to stimulate Australian industry’s investment in R&D.
+The Research and Development (R&D) Tax Incentive is the government’s key mechanism to stimulate industry investment in R&D in Australia.

-R&D is often the first critical step in innovation.
-It drives technological improvements that lead to productivity improvements and increased economic growth.
+R&D drives innovation that leads to productivity improvements and economic growth.

-Industry Innovation and Science Australia (IISA) and the Australian Taxation Office (ATO) are jointly responsible for administering the tax incentive.
-Our department assists IISA to register R&D activities, while the ATO manages the rules for eligible entities and costs.
+Industry Innovation and Science Australia (IISA) and the Australian Taxation Office (ATO) jointly administer the R&D Tax Incentive.
+Our department assists IISA to register R&D activities, while the ATO manages the rules for eligible entities and expenditure.

-Each year IISA reports on the tax incentive in their annual report.
+Each year IISA reports on the R&D Tax Incentive in their annual report.

 We report the R&D Tax Incentive’s budget impact (the refundable tax offset and the non-refundable tax offset) annually in the science, research and innovation budget tables.